The Coronavirus and Hepatitis C Immunity

 When we have hep C, our liver is being invaded and inflamed by a growing number of infected cells.
 The new direct acting anti-viral treatments are curing it faster than ever, but can the coronavirus and hepatitis C affect our immunity?
 I’m all over this, and research is scarce.
 Let’s look together at the factors surrounding our lives before, during, and after hep C treatment.

-With active hep C
+Patients with active hep C

 In a healthy person, cells are all communicating and signaling each other.
 Increased inflammation is a good sign that our body is attacking the HCV invader.
 Our body is designed to kill a virus.
 However, when a virus like hep C keeps growing in spite of our body response, our immune regulators begin to shut down.
 We need treatment.